Puiguqu/School_notes/Y1_Sem_2/CM1040_Web_Development/Week_16/08_Code_review_reading_Reading•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-web-development/supplement/SNpIn/code-review-reading)

-There is no text to summarize.
-The provided text appears to be a course introduction or reading assignment with references to articles and videos related to version control, DevOps practices, and code review.
-It does not contain any specific information or key concepts that can be summarized.
+Unfortunately, you didn't provide any text to summarize.
+The provided text appears to be a table of contents or a lesson plan from an online learning platform, but it does not contain any substantive information about code review.

+However, I can tell you that the article "Code reviewing in the trenches: Challenges and best practices" by MacLeod et al., published in IEEE Software in 2017 (pp. 34-42), discusses the challenges of code review and provides best practices for improving the process.

-If you could provide the actual text to summarize, I would be happy to assist you in condensing it into 8 sentences while preserving important details, formulae, links, and technical details.
+If you could provide the text of the article, I would be happy to assist you in summarizing it in 8 sentences while preserving key information, formulae, links, and technical details.